AlexsLemonade/scpca-downstream-analyses/README.md

 ## Running the workflow

-We have provided a [configuration file](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html), `config.yaml` which sets the default values for variables needed to run the workflow.
+We have provided a [configuration file](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html), `config.yaml` which sets the defaults for all parameters needed to run the workflow.

 **Note:** For Data Lab staff members working on development, the default `config.yaml` file as well as the project metadata file have been set up to use the shared data present on the Rstudio server at `/shared/scpca/gawad_data/scpca_processed_output`.